graezykev/explain-nuance-git-merge-rebase/README.md

 ## Scenario Setup

-Step 1: Initialize a Git Repository & Create a Starting File
+### Initialise a Git Repository & Create a Starting File

 Initiate a Git repository, as well as a `main` branch.